 Tom read the words.
 Some were challenging, but he made it through the paragraph.

 Jack called them all together in an alley near where they bought their newspapers.
 “Every mornin,” said Jack, “We has to find somebody to read the headline to us so we knows what to call out all day.
 From now on, that’s your job, Tom."

 Most of the day, Tom stayed near Jack, but he had his own stack of papers to sell.
 He tried the words out for the first time, announcing the big news to the waking city.

 “Get your morning paper, read all about it!
 Germany attacks Poland!
 England and France at war!”

 A man held out a penny, and Tom exchanged it for one of the papers.
 He looked at the coin.
 Wheat stalks framed the back.
 On the front, President Lincoln’s portrait was centered beneath the words, In God We Trust.
 Should he trust God or should he trust Jack and the gang of newsies?
 Maybe God had sent them to him, sort of like angels.
-He smiled at the thought of his new friends with angel wings and turned his attention to selling papers and plans for dinner that evening.
+Yeah, he liked that.
+He sold another paper and began making plans for dinner.

 © 2018 Chris Mills